ayushsingh5/Docker-Installation/README.md

 **5. Pull a Docker Image**

 Now that you have a terminal open, we'll use the `docker pull` command to download a pre-built Docker image.
 Replace `DOCKER_IMAGE_NAME` with the actual name of the image you want to run.
-For example, to pull an image named `hitheshjithu/test:latest`, you would run:
+For example, to pull an image named `hitheshjithu/test:latest`, you would run:(Note : Replace DOCKER_IMAGE_NAME with the required or suggested Image Name)

 ```bash
 docker pull DOCKER_IMAGE_NAME